Headless Architecture: What Is It, And Why Is It The Future?

 Most monolith systems are powerful and have multiple plugins and features, but—especially in the eCommerce industry—it is usually necessary to stray from the beaten path to stay ahead of the competition.
 Or at least that was the accepted norm…

 And then headless architecture appeared.
 It suddenly allowed for the construction of the systems by putting together loosely coupled elements, almost like working with digital LEGOs.
+It made headless commerce the next big thing.

-Headless architecture allows users to develop systems at different speeds: e.g. at the front with fast-paced design iteration and a field to explore new features, and at the back with special attention to security and stability.
+A headless approach to commerce allows users to develop systems at different speeds: e.g. at the front with fast-paced design iteration and a field to explore new features, and at the back with special attention to security and stability.
 The two sides of the system communicate via API, so they remain separate entities while the data flow is undisturbed.

 How to move from monolith to headless architecture? [eBook]